This post covers all of the materials you need to complete a tiling job without the use of toxic materials that offgas VOCs.

 Although there are some safe and tolerable tile glues (mastics) like AFM 3 in 1.
 This can be used when applying tiles to a backsplash, however, you do need to consult with AFM on whether this will be suitable for your project (dependant on the weight of the tiles).

 Over the first layer of thin-set, I used Schluter DITRA (polyethylene with a fleece backing), an uncoupling membrane that will help prevent cracking in my tiny house (it worked well and did not have an odor to me).

 If you just need a waterproofing membrane, use Schluter Kerdi (a modified PEVA core with non-woven polypropylene).

 For a tiled shower, the Kerdi shower system is recommended by architects to create a mold preventative shower.

-Be sure to test all parts including Kerdi Fix sealant if you are sensitive to chemicals (though you can use your own thin-set, as long as it’s compatible).
+Be sure to test all parts including Kerdi Fix sealant if you are sensitive to chemicals.
+With the Schulter systems you generally need to use their thin-set and grout.

 Integrated Membrane Boards